philuttley/basic_linux_and_coding/README.md

 and use the new button on the right of the Jupyter notebook toolbar to see a notebook with slides in the presentation format.

+* The file used in the first assignment can be found here: https://www.dropbox.com/s/5mo1kgmcqmu66fp/LOTAAS.tar.gz?dl=0

 ## Credits
 Based partially on material from